NFDI4BIOIMAGE/training/_sources/content_types/slides.md

 Introduction to RDM primarily for researchers.
 Can be seen as primer to all other materials in this catalogue.

-Tags: Research Data Management, Open Science
+Tags: Research Data Management, Open Science, Include In Dalia

 Content type: Slides